In this millennial money episode, I ask financial expert Damien Fahy how state pensions work and the chances of millennials ever having one.

 How will the state pension work in the future and will I qualify?

 At some point, there will not be enough people paying National Insurance to fund the state pension and so we will probably see increased taxes, followed by a reduced state pension and at some point it is likely that it will be removed altogether.

 What is auto-enrolment?

-The auto-enrolment pension scheme was introduced by the government as a way to get more people paying into pensions.
-Instead of having to opt into a pension (which is the way a pension scheme used to work) you now have to actively opt-out.
+The auto-enrolment pension scheme was introduced by the government as a way to get more people to pay into pensions.
+Instead of having to opt into a pension (which is the way a pension scheme used to work) you now have to actively opt out.
 Employers have to auto-enrol new employees within 3 months of starting a new job.